5 Simple Steps to Getting Better Clients - Jobidea24 - Jobidea24 - Learn Everyday New

 • What offline events are they involved in?

-As a small business owner managing a team, you can survey your customers using SurveyMonkey or even Google Forms.
-By knowing where they hang out, you will be ready to find them, attract them, connect with them, and sell to them.
+As a small business owner managing a team, you can survey your customers using SurveyMonkey or Google Forms.
+Knowing where they hang out will prepare you to find, attract, connect with, and sell to them.

 Step 3 - Find and connect with better customers

 Once you know where your dream customers hang out, it's time to connect with them and build relationships.
 For websites they frequent, consider writing educational content and content that establishes you as a thought leader.
 Make sure you work on the relationships they work for.
 For example, if customers use Twitter, they do more work on Twitter.
 If clients use LinkedIn more, do more work on LinkedIn.
-Connect with them and share content that is relevant to your business.
-In the case of LinkedIn, you can write and publish posts on the platform to show your expertise.
-Recently I have been using LinkedIn to great effect in my writing.
+Connect with them and share relevant content to your business.
+On LinkedIn, you can write and publish posts to show your expertise.
+Recently, I have been using LinkedIn to great effect in my writing.
 I use an existing company as a model to find similar companies.
-Using the LinkedIn search bar, I typed in the company name and used the "People Also Viewed" section at the bottom right to find similar companies.
-Then I click on those companies to see who works for them.
-Since I mostly target content managers and content managers, I find people who work and send them requests for connections.
-When they receive the link request, I start liking and engaging with their content.
+Using the LinkedIn search bar, I type in the company name and use the "People Also Viewed" section at the bottom right to find similar companies.
+Then, I click on those companies to see who works for them.
+Since I mainly target content managers and content managers, I find people who work and send them requests for connections.
+I start liking and engaging with their content when they receive the link request.
 I have contacted many prospects directly; one potential person has also contacted me recently.
 Facebook groups are another way to connect and find customers.
 In an article titled 6 Ways to Get Your First Client, Ramit Sethi shares how Luisa Zhou, an entrepreneur and writer for GrowthLab, uses Facebook groups to help her earn $ 1.1 million in eleven months.
 He hangs where his vision hangs.
-You have shared important information and helped potential customers by answering their questions.
+You have shared crucial information and helped potential customers by answering their questions.

 Step 4: Make your shade perfect

 Finding and connecting with potential customers is one thing.
-You can also sell your services to them by reaching out to them.
+By reaching out to them, you can also sell your services to them.
 Ensure your presentation is accurate, relevant, and targeted to the right person.
 For example, if you are a writer, create a personalized voice for each customer (say their name and use one of their articles that they recently read and liked).
 Take time to research the company to understand its products and content.
 And finally, personalize your emails.
-"Hello [insert name]" will be more useful than "hello" or "hello."
-This work will take a little longer, but the good news is that following these simple instructions will stand out from many who need to make more effort.
-And in the process, you will increase your chances of landing the people you want to work with.
+"Hello [insert name]" will be more beneficial than "hello" or "hello."
+This work will take a little longer, but the good news is that following these simple instructions will make you stand out from many who need to make more effort.
+In the process, you will increase your chances of landing the people you want to work with.
 To help you complete your presentation, read the viewer's post: 5 Steps to Cold Email That Converts Customers.

 Step 5: Satisfy customers better by offering special pricing

 Your value proposition will communicate the unique benefits you offer.
 By nailing down your value proposition, you'll better attract the types of customers you want and filter out the ones you don't.
-That's why you should spend time working on your proposal and include the most important pages on your website: your home and service pages.
+That's why you should spend time working on your proposal and include the most critical pages on your website: your home and service pages.
 Effective content conveys a simple message, highlights your unique value, targets specific customers, promises certain benefits, and often includes testimonials for engagement.
-Correct They usually have a title, subtitle, bullet points, pictures, and videos.
+Correct.
+It usually has a title, subtitle, bullet points, pictures, and videos.

 How do they do the process?